airaperez/Portfolio-Projects/Animal Shelter Intakes and Outcomes/README.md

 Upon inspection of the `Age_upon_Intake` and `Age_upon_Outcome` columns, it is found that no consistent format or time unit is being used.
 Records contained values expressed in days, weeks, months, or years, while some values were only approximates of the animal's age (ex. "-2 years", "0 year").

 To maintain consistency, new columns were created in both tables to categorize age groups.
-Values are categorized as follows:
+The values are categorized as follows:
 * Less than a year
 * 1 to 5 years
 * 6 to 10 years